jtpio/jtpio.github.io/_posts/2015-01-21-global-game-jam-2015-preparation.md

 </p>

 <p>
   I gave myself two hours to come up with a small demo of "something VR".
-I ended up doing a quick 3D demo of a snowman jumping on blocks in the sky (inspired by <a href="https://play.google.com/store/apps/details?id=com.gtomee.eatthatsnow">Eat That Snow</a> obviously) that is working pretty well with the cardboard.
+I ended up doing a quick 3D demo of a snowman jumping on blocks in the sky (inspired by <a href="https://play.google.com/store/apps/details?id=com.gtomee.eatthatsnow">Eat That Snow</a> obviously), that is working pretty well with the cardboard.
 </p>

 <div class="embed-responsive embed-responsive-16by9">